bertsky/workflow-configuration/README.md

 	ocrd workspace find -G $@ --download
 	ocrd workspace find -G OCR-D-IMG --download # just in case

-# You can re-use file group names to keep the rules brief:
+# You can use variables for file group names to keep the rules brief:
 BIN = $(INPUT)-BINPAGE

 # This is how you use the pattern rule from Makefile (included below):